joshua8541/CarND-LaneLines-P1-BoLi/README.md

 Another shortcoming could be that it's kind of very tricky to set the parameters for hough transform, and even the region of interest.

+The performance on challange.mp4 was terrible....

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to track the lanes detected in the previous frame if lanes were missing in the current frame.

 Another potential improvement could be to the efficiency of the python code.
 I don't have too much experience on Python.
 For example, the code rewriting of draw_lines() could be greatly optimized by using the np.array and other libraries.
+It couldn't be better if you can give me some hints to improve my coding skills.